 Oh sorry.
 Did we just put that song into your head earworm style?
 If it wasn't us it would be someone else, probably within minutes.
 As you may have noticed, Mariah Carey's Christmas classic is basically unavoidable between November 30 and December 25 every year.
 The song is featured in dozens of Christmas movies and is a massive hit around the holidays on streaming services such as Spotify and Pandora.
-In fact, today, the song is #1 on the Billboard Hot 100.
-It just hit that mark the first time this week.
-In 2019.
+In fact, in December 2019 the song hit #1 on the Billboard Hot 100.
 The song came out in 1994.
 It took 25 years for the song to hit #1.
 Mariah took to her Twitter account to celebrate, writing: "We did it" along with emojis of a face crying tears of joy, a heart, a Christmas tree, and a blue butterfly.
 It's Mariah's first #1 song since 2008's "Touch My Body."
 "All I Want For Christmas" is also the first Christmas hit to make #1 since "The Chipmunk Song" in 1958.
 The song was streamed 309 million times in 2019 alone.

 Back in 1994, Mariah was 24 and her then-husband and manager Tommy Mottola forced her to make a Christmas album.
 At the time, they couldn't have had any idea how much money one song off that album would make.
 The song, which reportedly only took 15 minutes to write and compose, generates an estimated $600,000 per year in royalties for the songwriter Walter Afanasieff and Mariah $60 million to date.
 With global sales of over 16 million, the song is Carey's biggest international success, the 12th best-selling single of all time, and the best-selling Christmas single by a female artist overall.